-Tahmoor Coal will continue its current practice of ensuring that built structures remain safe and serviceable at all times during mining.
+Tahmoor Coal will continue its current practice of ensuring that built structures remain safe and serviceable at all times during mining, in accordance with its Built Structures Management Plan.
 In consultation with landowners, Tahmoor Coal have studied the potential for impacts on the built features and have developed management measures.
 The study includes input from structural and subsidence engineers.
 The risk management process has been implemented through a four-staged process, as described below.

-Number: TAH-HSEC-00361 Status: Released Effective: Wednesday, January 18, 2023 Page 43 of Owner: Zina Ainsworth Version: 3.0 Review: Sunday, January 18, 2026
+Number: TAH-HSEC-00361 Status: Released Effective: Tuesday, February 11, 2025 Page 47 of Owner: Zina Ainsworth Version: 6.0 Review: Wednesday, February 11, 2028 64

-4.14.1 Structures Risk Management Process
+4.15.1 Structures Risk Management Process